transpose-publishing/landscapeStudy/02-analysis-writeup.md

 - Posting preprints.
 - Posting preperints.

-The geometric layout of the space displayed in subfigure A of figure
+The geometric layout of the space displayed in figure
-\@ref(fig:mca-figures) is
+\@ref(fig:mca-figures)A is
 determined by these five active categories.
 Interpretation of the points displayed is done by projecting them onto the axes.
 Furthermore, only statements regarding the average are possible.
 From the previous sections it is apparent